 TIP: EVERY TUESDAY AT 8 PM LOCAL PEOPLE PRAY THE ROSARY AT THE STONE GATE.
 THEY SING AND SHARE THEIR PERSONAL PRAYER AND EXPRESS THEIR WISHES.
 EVERYONE IS WELCOME!

-Stone gate, the only gate preserved today was built in 13th century as one of four main gates leading to the town.
+Stone gate is the only gate preserved today.
+It was built in 13th century as one of four main gates leading to the town.

-The shrine of our lady of the Stone Gate still houses the painting of the Mother of God which miraculously survived the 17th century fire and is protected by an artistically forged iron fence, which is today considered the most beautiful example of baroque smithery.
+The shrine of our lady of the Stone Gate still houses the painting of the Mother of God.
+Which miraculously survived the 17th-century fire and is protected by an artistically forged iron fence.

 How to get to the Stone Gate?

-Easily accessible by foot from Zagreb main ban Jelačić square.
+Accessible on foot from Zagreb ban Jelačić square.
 Just head north through Radićeva street.